StefanJuenger/georefum/README.md

 ## cdr_*()
 Functions that refer to procedures on data originating from the European Environment Information and Observation Network (EIONET)
 Central Data Repository (CDR).
-These are data that were collected according to the Environmental Noise Directive (2002/49/EG) of the
+These data were collected according to the Environmental Noise Directive (2002/49/EG) of the European Union.
-European Union.
 They (mostly) consist of single shapefiles containing attributes on road traffic noise, rail traffic noise, air traffic noise and industry noise and are licensed under a CC-BY license.